Skip to main content

 “I never doubt you or your capabilities; it is the other people who concern me.”
 Kunwar Partap smiled at her proudly.

-Ajbante Baisa nodded understandingly as he said with a smile “I hope everyone else liked their Kunwaranisa?”
+Ajbante Baisa nodded understandingly as he said with a smile, “I hope everyone else liked their Kunwaranisa?”

 “Liked?”
 Ajbante Baisa smiled with a spark of intent back in her eyes “They loved her!”

 “I bet they did, but not as much as...”
-Ajbante Kanwar’s cheeks flushed with warmth as he stopped teasingly making her smile at him and blush.
+Ajbante Kanwar’s cheeks flushed with warmth as he stopped teasingly, making her smile at him and blush.

-“As?” she asked looking away as he withdrew his hands from hers making her frown.
+“As?” she asked, looking away as he withdrew his hands from hers, making her frown.

 “I have something for you.”
 His words made her narrow her eyebrows.
-He took out a carved wooden box from one of his chests and handed it to Ajbante Kanwar who stared at him cluelessly.
-He urged her to open it and there were rolls of paper inside the boxes waiting to be read.
+He took out a carved wooden box from one of his chests and handed it to Ajbante Kanwar, who stared at him cluelessly.
+He urged her to open it, and there were rolls of paper inside the boxes waiting to be read.

 “I have some interest in scribbling my thoughts.”
-He confessed rather awkwardly “I had been saving up the best so I gathered...”
+He confessed rather awkwardly, “I had been saving up the best so I gathered...”

 “Can you read them out for me?”
-She smiled as he stared at her a little embarrassed.
+She smiled as he stared at her, a little embarrassed.

 “All right, one maybe.”
 Ajbante Baisa took out the rolls of paper and handed one to him to read out to her.
-He cleared his throat and started “I wish I were a bird, not caged by the borders, free as the soul, they can go wherever they feel like.
+He cleared his throat and started, “I wish I were a bird, not caged by the borders, free as the soul, they can go wherever they feel like.
 I wish I were the wind, a gust of which is like the soothing touch of the mother to a farmer working in the hot sun.
-I wish I were the river providing for everyone.
-I wish I can come back again and again to this soil because one life is not enough to repay her debts.”
+I wish I were the river, providing for everyone.
+I wish I could come back again and again to this soil because one life is not enough to repay her debts.”
 Ajbante Baisa sat smiling at him, making him stop.

 “Go on.”
 She frowned.